ibm-cloud-docs/satellite/monitor.md

     {: tip}
 4. Review the [available metrics](#available-metrics) and [attributes for segmentation](#attributes).
 5. Review more ways that you can [work with platform metrics](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-platform_metrics_working).

+After you set up Sysdig with the pre-defined dashboard for {{site.data.keyword.satelliteshort}} Link metrics, you can quickly access this dashboard from the **Link endpoints** tab of your {{site.data.keyword.satelliteshort}} location console by clicking **Launch monitoring**.

 ### Available metrics
 {: #available-metrics}